On this page

 - what children and young people enjoy and what their strengths are

-- resources for addressing social and emotional difficulties.
+- resources for addressing social and emotional challenges.

 Working together with families